Tehnikus/Helium/README.md

 - Any HTML content (also under development)
 - etc.
 The biggest point here as Sliders support native browser touch interactions, so no akward behaviour on touch devices.
 Also perfectly support for keyboard interactions and, consequently, assistive technologies.
+### Load more
+Load more button fetches products in product lists, articles, comments on products and articles.
+Works fast, all events (interactivity) attached properly.
 ### Countdown
 Shows countdown to discount end, if the date is set in Admin backoffice.
 Encourages users for impulsive purchases.
-Displayed where related product appear: category, live search, related, viewed featured products, etc. Has assistive technologies tags, so screen readers will not announce every timer change.
+Displayed where related product appear: category, live search, related, viewed featured products, product page itself, etc. Has assistive technologies tags, so screen readers will not announce every timer change.
 ### Anchor nav
 It allows to focus user input on certain page blocks, skipping others.
 Smoothly scrolls to target and shows focus state.
 This helps users with assistive technologies and also keeps Google on the page for a bit longer.